SmarterApp/SS_ProgramManagement/README.md

   * Compnent
   * Component Configuration Properties
   * Asset Groups (Branding Images)
-  * Component Branding)
+  * Component Branding
 * Progman Read allows you to modify (create, update, delete) the above.
 Note: the read access is granted to most components for bootstrapping configuration values.

-Progman will look for the following roles and grant one or both of there permissions as specified:
+Progman will look for the following roles and grant one or both of these permissions as specified:

 |Role Name |Permission1|Permission2|
 |----|-----------|------|